 Caring for Potted Lantana Plants Indoors

 Bring lantana indoors before nighttime temps reach 55 degrees F. (12 C.).
 Place the plant in a cool area where the plant is exposed to indirect or filtered light.
-Water when the soil is dry to a depth of 1 to 2 inches.
+Water when the soil is dry to a depth of 1 to 2 inches (2.5 to 5 cm.).
 Move the plant back outdoors when warm weather returns in spring.